 The truck hovered just behind, like a python stalking a doomed rabbit.

-swung into the next lane and came up beside her.
-She was too terrified to look, but the clamor of its
+into the next lane and came up beside her.
+She was too terrified to look, but the clamor of its engine

-engine beat against her, and she felt its massive bulk.
+beat against her, and she felt its massive bulk.
 It cut toward her, banging into her car.
-She
+She screamed as

-screamed as it shoved her off the road.
-A concrete pole raced toward her and a white cushion
+it shoved her off the road.
+A concrete pole raced toward her and a white cushion exploded against her

-Both were bearded and clad in denim, with long hair in ponytails.
-One yanked an iron bar from the
+were bearded and clad in denim, with long hair in ponytails.
+One yanked an iron bar from the truck

-truck and ran back to her.
-She moaned with fear, then screamed and ducked as he smashed the
+and ran back to her.
+She moaned with fear, then screamed and ducked as he smashed the window

 "No, please!" she cried.